 All in all, it’s going to be a great CPU for down the road.
 Then if/when you decided that you’re wanting more processing power whether for extreme content creation or for the highest quality VR gaming you’d be able to do so.
 Even without the overclock, it’s still good enough to get those tasks done.

 Another obvious factor towards overall gaming performance is the video card.
-At this time, a 6GB GTX 1060 is the way to go.
-At 1080p resolution you’re going to be maxing out the graphics settings in almost any title today.
+At this time, a RTX 2060 6GB variant is definitely the way to go.
+For the longest time the RX series video cards were far too overpriced to even consider including it into the build, but times have changed.

 The case is your choice.
 The case that I have listed above will fit the video card and it is the USB 3.0 option.
 If you want a different looking case then you can go ahead and browse some cool ones by Clicking Here.